Stevenjin8/kubernetes-website/content/en/docs/tasks/tls/managing-tls-in-a-cluster.md

 ```

 Where `192.0.2.24` is the service's cluster IP,
+`my-svc` is the name of the service,
+`my-namespace` is the namespace of the service,
-`my-svc.my-namespace.svc.cluster.local` is the service's DNS name,
+and `.my-namespace.svc.cluster.local` is the service's DNS name,
 `10.0.34.2` is the pod's IP and `my-pod.my-namespace.pod.cluster.local`
 is the pod's DNS name.
 You should see the output similar to: